 Neuropathy is a term used to describe any problem related to the nerves.
 Most problems in the legs are considered peripheral nerve problems meaning the CNS is not involved but in the legs themselves.
 Sometimes the lower back can contribute to the pain or neurologic symptoms in the leg and acts as a “double” crush.
 Think of nerves as a garden hose and the spigot is the spine and at the end of the hose are the toes.
 Any kink or “crush” of that hose/nerve will cause some damage and there can be multiple crushes, which can make things more difficult to achieve a successful treatment outcome.
 Diabetics are more prone to neuropathy and should be monitored regularly because if there is loss of sensation this can lead to ulcer, infection and even loss of limb.
 Many cases of neuropathy are often called idiopathic.
 This term means that there is no known cause.
 In most cases, this is NOT the case.
 Usually, there is an entrapment or compression of the nerve(s).
 A nerve entrapment can be easily identified by a peripheral nerve surgeon, when present in the leg.
-Dr. Bregman and Dr. Ricciardi have been specially trained to diagnose and treat these problems.
+Dr. Ricciardi has been specially trained to diagnose and treat these problems.
 Many times other doctors will not be able to diagnose these nerve entrapments and often, special studies such as MRI or nerve conduction studies will not identify the problems.
 Also, if there is a history of carpal tunnel or arm nerve problems then it is more likely to be present in the legs.

 Common sites of nerve entrapments in the legs: